 Although this sounds like a great feature there are a few things to be aware of in that firstly your monitoring company must be registered with the local police, secondly that this does not necessarily ensure that the police will attend in a timely manner as it depends on what else they are dealing with at the time and thirdly if they respond to three false callouts within 12 months then you will be struck off the list and they will not respond again.

-You can buy single magnetic alarms for windows and doors and these cost around £20 each.
+You can buy single magnetic alarms for windows and doors and these generally cost around £20 each, however they will only protect the single window or door they’re fixed to.

-When a sensor is tripped, this can then trigger the system to send notification to a mobile device and also to a control centre, depending on whether you have a monitoring contract or not.
+When a sensor is tripped, this can then trigger the system to send notification to an app and also to a control centre, depending on whether you have a monitoring contract or not.

 CCTV means Close Circuit Television.
 If you own your property it is perfectly legal to install a CCTV system.
 Just check if you require planning permission.

-Just be careful where you are pointing your cameral, any cameras trained on areas beyond your property boundaries could amount to harassment, and they could contravene The Human Rights Act.
+Just be careful where you are pointing your camera, any cameras trained on areas beyond your property boundaries could amount to harassment, and they could contravene The Human Rights Act.

-Panic Buttons bring peace of mind to the elderly and vulnerable.
+Panic Buttons bring peace of mind, especially to the elderly and vulnerable.
 A panic button does what it says on the tin.
 If you hit the panic button, it will raise the alarm.

 You can get wall-mounted panic buttons, integrated intruder alarms and panic buttons and it may be combined with a personal alarm worn as a pendant.
 When activated it dials one or more of the programmed contacts as well as alerting a customer security centre.